Discover the Science Behind Thermo Bamboo

 Natural beauty

-Artificial appearance
+Artificial look

 Heat Retention